-During my recent visit to Berlin I went on a city walking tour.
+Considering going along on a Berlin city walking tour?
+Well I highly recommend it.
 Thanks to our amazing tour guide I learnt more about Berlin city in three and a half hours exploring the city than I ever did at school.

 Are walking city tours worthwhile?